Rachel Razza, Ph.D.

 Ph.D.
 Candidate

 Qingyang Liu is a doctoral candidate in the Department of Human Development and Family Science at Syracuse University.
 Her advisor is Dr. Rachel Razza.
 She received an M.S. in Educational Psychology and Methodology from the University at Albany, SUNY, and B.A. in Psychology from San Francisco State University B.S. in Applied Psychology from Guangzhou Medical University.
-Qingyang was a former intern as Data Analyst at the New York State Office for People with Developmental Disabilities with a range of experience analyzing big datasets with multiple waves.
+Qingyang was a former intern as a Data Analyst at the New York State Office for People with Developmental Disabilities with a range of experience analyzing big datasets with multiple waves.

 Kaylynn Kirkman